 Whether your a parent or not, you probably know what it feels like to neglect parts of yourself.

 Maybe you’re intensely focused on your business and your health branch is starting to fade.
-Maybe your worried so much about your health that your community branch is turning brown.
+Maybe you’re worried so much about your health that your community branch is turning brown.
 Maybe you forgot you even had a fun branch!
-Life requires us to address our most pressing needs and sometimes that means we lose small, but essential parts of ourselves.
+Life requires us to address our most pressing needs and sometimes that means we lose small but essential parts of ourselves.

 Reconnecting and integrating all your meaningful parts can be done.
 It needs to be done.
 It requires presence, patience, and mindfulness.
 It requires a willingness to step back and see the whole of you – and to acknowledge those parts that are feeling left out.